byllyfish/precis_i18n/README.rst

 The Username profiles in this implementation do not allow spaces.
 The Username profiles correspond to the definition of "userparts" in RFC 8265.
-If you want to allow spaces in your application's usernames, you must split the string first.
+If you want to allow spaces in your application's user names, you must split the string first.

 ::